-Spaghetti all'Assassina is a very popular pasta recipe from Puglia, especially from the city of Bari.
-The dish consists of a few simple ingredients: Tomato passata and tomato paste, extra virgin olive oil, garlic and chili pepper.
-That's it!
+Spaghetti all’Assassina is a bold and incredibly popular pasta recipe from Puglia, particularly from the city of Bari in Southern Italy.
+Made with just a few simple ingredients—tomato passata, tomato paste, extra virgin olive oil, garlic, and chili pepper—this dish is anything but ordinary.

 Ingredients